Günther Rall: World War II

-Rall's unit was then transferred to Greece, and participated in the final phase of the Balkans Campaign.
+Rall's unit was then transferred to Greece and participated in the final phase of the Balkans Campaign.
 On 27 May, Rall flew to Plovdiv, Saloniki, Tatoi Airfield north of Athens and then to Molaoi where he stayed until 10 June.
 Based at Molaoi, he flew combat missions in support of the airborne invasion and subsequent Battle of Crete.
 JG 52 was transferred back to Romania to help defend their recently acquired allies' Ploiești oil fields.

 Eastern Front

 On 21 June 1941, III.
-Gruppe was ordered to Mizil in preparation of Operation Barbarossa, the German invasion of the Soviet Union.
+Gruppe was ordered to Mizil in preparation for Operation Barbarossa, the German invasion of the Soviet Union.
 Its primary objective was to provide fighter protection for the oil fields and refineries at Ploiești.
 The invasion of the Soviet Union began on 22 June.
 The next day, the Gruppe moved to Mamaia, the northern district of Constanța on the Black Sea coast.
 On 22 June, the Axis forces launched the war on the Eastern Front.
-The majority of JG 52 were supporting Army Group South, and the invasion of the Ukrainian SSR.
+The majority of JG 52 were supporting Army Group South and the invasion of the Ukrainian SSR.